Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Presentation Questions/Presentations.md

 ### Presentation 1
 Which canonization algorithm works very well under the specific constraints of molecule canonization?
 Why?

 Morgan canonicalization.
-It runs in nlogn
+It runs near linear time in best case and nlogn at worst case.

 What strategy does NAUTY's algorithm employ to achieve canonization?